KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 Interactions:

--  **Double clic**: Opens the current Ibl Set in the *Inspector* component.
+-  **Double clic**: Opens the current Ibl Set in the *Inspector* Component.
 -  **Right clic**: Displays a context menu described further.
 -  **Drag’n’drop**:

-   -  Drag’n’dropping an IBL Sets selection from the *Database Browser* component to a *Collections Outliner* component Collection change the selected sets Collection.
+   -  Drag’n’dropping an IBL Sets selection from the *Ibl Sets Outliner* Component to a *Collections Outliner* Component Collection change the selected sets Collection.
    -  Drag’n’dropping some IBL Sets files or directories from the Os will raise a message box asking confirmation for their addition into the database.

 -  **Hovering**: Hovering an Ibl Set raises a popup with informations about the focused Ibl Set.